What is Equity Multiple in Real Estate?

 Equity Multiple is the process by which the total return on equity investment of a real estate is measured.
 So if this multiple on a particular investment is 2 times in 5 years, then it means that the equity that the person has invested will double in size in 5 years.

-- This helps to gauge the return on the investment made by your own money.
+- This helps to gauge the ROI made by your own money.
 If you have taken debt and it has helped to increase the return, then this multiple will increase.
 Every Industry has got a specific kind of measuring mechanism which helps them to portray the real return of investing in that industry.
 The most common measuring mechanism of return in the case of the real estate industry is equity multiple.

 - Equity means the money invested from a pocket, or in other terms the actual investor’s money that got invested.
 Multiple means folds.
 It shows how much fold your money has increased that you have invested in real estate.
 If the return on investment is 200% and you have only $200M but you borrowed $400M more, so the total return will be 200% of (400 + 200) = $1200M.
 So this is coming out to be 1200/200 = 6 Times.
 Earlier the multiple without debt was 400/200 = 2 times.
 So leverage increases this multiple.